 Smart metal technology debuts in Seattle bridge

-An earthquake-proof bridge may sound futuristic, but one was recently completed in downtown Seattle.
+Research by engineers in the An earthquake-proof bridge may sound futuristic, but one was recently completed in downtown Seattle.
 Drawing on the innovative work of Professor of Civil and Engineering Saiid Saiidi, the University partnered with the Washington Department of Transportation and the Federal Highway Administration to build a bridge using smart materials that bend but do not break under earthquake forces.

 "We have solved the problem of survivability.
 We can keep a bridge useable after a strong earthquake," Saiid Saiidi said.
 "With these techniques and materials, we will usher in a new era of super earthquake-resilient structures."